 - Withdrawal of procedure on discovery of new information during the review process: The CCPC Guidelines note that the procedure may be withdrawn, for example where a complaint raises ‘serious competition concerns’.
 Withdrawal could delay a process by a number of weeks.

-Together with the revised jurisdictional thresholds which came into effect on 1 January 2019 (see our article, here), the new simplified procedure is a welcome step towards reducing the burden on business arising from CCPC notification obligations.
+Together with the revised jurisdictional thresholds which came into effect on 1 January 2019, the new simplified procedure is a welcome step towards reducing the burden on business arising from CCPC notification obligations.
 Time will tell whether the new procedure will confer significant benefits.